-Importance This article examines the issues related to the definition of temporary effects in the securities markets of the BRICS countries.
-Objectives The article aims to identify temporary effects on the stock markets of BRICS countries, as well as determine the effectiveness of these markets, and provide practical recommendations for increasing the yield of the securities portfolio.
-Methods For the study, I used the methods of regression and econometric analyses applying Microsoft Excel and Gretl software.
-Results The article presents the results of identification and evaluation of five time effects on the stock markets of BRICS countries, as well as determines the efficiency of these markets and gives practical recommendations to increase the yield of the investment portfolio.
-The revealed temporary effects testify in favor of the inefficiency of the stock markets and assume the possibility to extract additional profit if they are taken into account when building a trade strategy.
-Conclusions For a number of the indices considered, temporary effects are typical, which is contrary to the hypothesis of an effective market, according to which the quotations of financial assets get formed in an independent manner, which does not allow to draw an excess profit.
+Importance This article considers and discusses the issues related to the determination of temporal effects on the securities markets of the BRICS nations.
+Objectives The article aims to identify temporal effects on the stock markets of the BRICS countries, as well as determine the efficiency of these markets, and provide practical recommendations for increasing the yield of the securities portfolio.
+Methods For the study, I used the regression and econometric analyses approaches applying the Microsoft Excel and Gretl software.
+Results The article presents certain results of identification and evaluation of five temporal effects on the stock markets of the BRICS countries, as well as it determines the efficiency of these markets.
+Also, it submits practical recommendations to increase the yield of the investment portfolio.
+The revealed temporal effects testify to the inefficiency of the stock markets and assume the possibility to derive excess return if they are taken into account when building a trade strategy.
+Conclusions and Relevance For a number of the indexes considered, temporal effects are typical.
+This contradicts the efficient-market hypothesis, according to which the financial asset quotes get formed independently, which does not allow to draw an excess yield.

 Liano K., Lindley J.T.
 An Analysis of the Weekend Effect within the Monthly Effect.
 Review of Quantitative Finance and Accounting, 1995, vol. 5, iss.
 4, pp. 419–426.

 Keef S.P., Roush M.L.
 Day-of-the-Week Effects in the Pre-holiday Returns of the Standard and Poor's 500 Stock Index.
 Applied Financial Economics, 2005, vol. 15, iss.
 2, pp. 107–119.
 URL: Link